mattmc3/zshrc1/README.md

 ## Details

-zebrafish is designed to be a portable, lightweight, ultra-fast, Zsh configuration in a single file.
-Equally useful on your desktop machine or on a remote server, zebrafish enables much of the useful functionality already built into Zsh without the need for plugins.
+Zebrafish is designed to be a portable, lightweight, ultra-fast, Zsh configuration in a single file.
+Equally useful on your desktop machine or on a remote server, Zebrafish enables much of the useful functionality already built into Zsh without the need for plugins.
 And, it's ridiculously fast!

-zebrafish's goal is to give you a great starter DIY Zsh experience from a single file.
+Zebrafish's goal is to give you a great starter DIY Zsh experience from a single file.
 Other full Zsh Frameworks like [Oh-My-Zsh][ohmyzsh] and [Prezto][prezto] are nice if you want everything-and-the-kitchen-sink, but you pay a performance and complexity penalty for using these frameworks.